cfpb/django-widgeter/README.md

 Widgeter
 ========================

-A simple engine for django backend widgets based on https://github.com/marcinn/django-widgets.
+A simple engine for django backend widgets.

+Widgets are snippets of code that render into a template.
+They can be used when you need to include a template with a context that is not available in the front end.

+Moreover, widgets can be added by reusable apps without the need for the main project to know what their requirements are.

 Features